jizuscreed/callbackable-array-functions/README.md

 $array = ArrayUnique::run($array, function($arrayValue){
     // some logic, that returns string representation of one array value.
-Be carefull with it because array elements will be checked for differences by result of this callback
+Be carefull with it because array elements will be checked for differences by result of this callback return $arrayValue->title;
 });

 ````

 #### License
-MIT, so feel free to do whatever with this code
+MIT, so feel free to do whatever you want with this code